SamPassmore/bayestraitr/README.md

 # bayestraitr
 Functions for importing and creating BayesTraits files into R.

-If you have a problem with this pacakge - please log an issue and I will get to it ASAP!
+If you have any troubles with this package - please log an issue and I will get to it ASAP!

 (or if you can fix it yourself, please feel free!)

 To install this package run this line: